Levator palpebrae superioris muscle

 The levator palpebrae superioris (elevating muscle of upper eyelid) is the muscle in the orbit that elevates the upper eyelid.

 Structure

 The levator palpebrae superioris originates from inferior surface of the lesser wing of the sphenoid bone, just above the optic foramen.
 It broadens and decreases in thickness (becomes thinner) and becomes the levator aponeurosis.
 This portion inserts on the skin of the upper eyelid, as well as the superior tarsal plate.
 It is a skeletal muscle.
 The superior tarsal muscle, a smooth muscle, is attached to the levator palpebrae superioris, and inserts on the superior tarsal plate as well.

 Blood supply

-The levator palebrae superioris receives its blood supply from branches of the ophthalmic artery, specifically, muscular branches and the supraorbital artery.
+The levator palpebrae superioris receives its blood supply from branches of the ophthalmic artery, specifically, muscular branches and the supraorbital artery.
 Blood is drained into the superior ophthalmic vein.

 Nerve supply

 The levator palpebrae superioris receives motor innervation from the superior division of the oculomotor nerve.
 The smooth muscle that originates from its undersurface, called the superior tarsal muscle is innervated by postganglionic sympathetic axons from the superior cervical ganglion.